Need a Small Loan in Hawaii? Legal Payday Alternatives & Installment Options

 Can I pay off the loan early?

 Yes.
-Prepayment is allowed without a penalty, though past-due interest and fees must be paid first.
+Prepayment is allowed without penalty, though past-due interest and fees must be paid first.

 Can I have more than one Hawaii installment loan at a time?